QiuShui1012/qiushui1012.github.io/docs/mods/qca-rules.md

 sidebar_position: 1
 ---

 # Qualia Carpet Addition - Rules
+Last updated version is `1.0.5.2`.

 ## beaconIncreaseInteractionRange
 Allows beacon to increase players' interaction range when the players are in the range of the beacon.

 **Active version:** From `1.0.4` to `Current`